 Academic grants generally range from $25,000 to $100,000 over 1 to 3 years.

 Equitable Growth is willing to fund a wide range of activities, including researcher salary and benefits, research assistance, data purchase, and costs associated with conducting experiments or participating in professional conferences.
 Our grants cannot cover indirect overhead.

 Equitable Growth will consider requests for salary support for principal and/or co-principal investigators at a maximum contribution of $20,000 per academic year, not including fringe costs.
 Up to 1 month of summer salary is considered an allowable cost, as well as course buyouts.
 Salary requests exceeding $20,000 may be considered for course buyouts if need can be justified.
-Applicants must provide a detailed explanation in the budget justification of the tasks and time efforts of all PIs.
+Applicants must provide a detailed explanation in the budget justification of the tasks and time efforts of all principal investigators.
 Equitable Growth has limited available funds for grants and does not guarantee that projects will be awarded at the full requested amount.